Lanier Middle School Clubs

-Sponsor: Mrs. HallSciecne Fair Club will meet once a week in the morning to provide extra help and teacher guidance to students regarding science fair projects.
+Activities: Science Fair Club will meet once a week in the morning to provide extra help and teacher guidance to students regarding science fair projects.
 This is open to students who are required to complete Science Fair for a grade and to those who would like to participate on a voluntary basis.
 Students will receive assistance with experimental design and paperwork during club meetings.
 Students will receive guidance in order to participate in the local school science fair in January with the option to move on to the Gwinnett Science & Engineering Fair in February based on scores locally.

-The purpose of the soccer club is to be used as a pilot program to get soccer as a sanctioned sport in Gwinnett County schools.
-Therefore, this is a team that requires tryouts and where games are played against other middle schools finishing the season with a county tournament that will be held in March.
-A goal this year is to start a girls team as well as build on our boys team from last year.
+Purpose: The purpose of the soccer club is to be used as a pilot program to get soccer as a sanctioned sport in Gwinnett County schools.
+Therefore, this team requires tryouts and where games are played against other middle schools finishing the season with a county tournament.
+Our mission is to grow our players not only individually but as a team as well.

-Players will have to pay for jerseys and tournament fees, Amount of money, TBA
+Players will have to pay for jerseys and tournament fees, Amount of money-TBA

 STEM Bots Club